withhaotian/Distributed-Computing-Framework/README.md

 ## Requirements
 Before developement and extending the functionality of this framework, you need to install the following package:

     pip install bluelet

 ## Statement
 This repo is only used for educational purposes and should not be used in production environments.

 ## Contact
-If you have any questions or suggestions, please contact me at withhaotian [at] gmail [dot] com.
+If you have any questions or suggestions, please contact me at: withhaotian [at] gmail [dot] com.